n-t-roff/vddiff/README.md

-For information about `vddiff` please visit the [project web page](http://n-t-roff.github.io/vddiff).
+For information on `vddiff` please visit the
+[project web page](http://n-t-roff.github.io/vddiff).

-The source code is cloned to your local file system with
+The source code is fetched with
 ```
 git clone https://github.com/n-t-roff/vddiff.git
 ```